-Adult granulosa cell tumours of the ovary is a type of ovarian sex cord / stromal tumour.
-It is by far the most frequent subtype of granulosa cell tumours of the ovary (95%) and are commoner than the juvenile granulosa tumour of the ovary.
+Adult granulosa cell tumour of the ovary is a type of ovarian sex cord / stromal tumour.
+They are by far the most frequent subtype of granulosa cell tumours of the ovary (95%) and are commoner than the juvenile granulosa tumour of the ovary.

 Androgen insensitivity syndrome (AIS), also known as the testicular feminisation syndrome, results from end-organ resistance to androgens, particularly testosterone.
 AIS may be complete or incomplete with variable imaging findings.

-The incidence may vary dependent on whether it i...
+The incidence may vary depending on whether it i...

-Antral follicle count (AFC) or basal antral follicle count is a test done for checking a womens ovarian reserve.
+Antral follicle count (AFC) or basal antral follicle count is a test performed to check a female individual's ovarian reserve.

-A female is born with a liftieme supply of eggs and as she grows these eggs are developed.
-Post her puberty these follicles develop and are relased on a monthly basis.
-Wh...
+A female is born with a lifetime supply of eggs and as she enters puberty these eggs develop.
+During and after puberty these follicles develop and are relea...

 An arcuate uterus is a mildly variant shape of the uterus.
 It is technically one of the Müllerian duct anomalies, but is often classified as a normal variant.
 It is the uterine anomaly that is least commonly associated with reproductive failure.
 Arcuate uterus can be characterised with ultrasoun...